Creative Photography and Memories of Bruce Lee

 “Composition is the music you hear as you walk past a photograph that tells you if you want to come inside to the party” ~ Sean Kernan

 I’ve just spent seven long, tiring, excited, fulfilling, mind altering days at the Maine Media Workshops and College.
 If you’ve never heard about them look them up.
-Photographer Sean Kernan took our small class of 10 through his “Portrait as a Doorway to Creativity” workshop.
+Photographer and writer Sean Kernan took our small class of 10 through his “Portrait as a Doorway to Creativity” workshop.
 If you’re looking for instructions on lighting and posing and exposure, this is not it!
 Sean encourages you to take everything you know and pack it away someplace for the week.
 The plan is to take us on a journey to the edge of the circle, outside what we “know”.

-Besides studying the works of Irvin Penn, Richard Avedon and Duane Michals to name a few, the week is filled with exercises in dance, calligraphy and improvisational acting.
+Besides studying the works of Irvin Penn, Richard Avedon, and Duane Michals to name a few, the week is filled with exercises in dance, calligraphy and improvisational acting.
 Like the “seeing” exercise, they all seem a bit “touchy-feely” at first but having done them and reflected on them, they all do have a direct relation to creative portraiture.

 On my last day at MMW+C I'm chatting with Tim Whelan who owns the impressive fine art photography bookstore above our classroom.
 He says “With Sean, you leave with more questions than answers”.
 And I think that's the point.

 2nd August 2015